Properties of neutral mesons in a hot and magnetized quark matter: size-dependent effects: Concluding remarks

 Our evaluation of the conjoint finite-size and thermomagnetic effects on the meson properties has revealed two distinct patterns between the $\pi ^0$ and $\sigma$ meson masses.
-While $m_{\sigma}$ and its pseudo-critical temperature decreases with the presence of boundaries and increases with a magnetic background, $m_{\pi ^0}$ is stimulated at smaller $L$ and diminishes with the field strength.
+In the APBC, whereas $m_{\sigma}$ and its pseudo-critical temperature decreases with the presence of boundaries and increases with a magnetic background, $m_{\pi ^0}$ is increased at smaller $L$ and diminishes with the field strength.
 In other words, we have found that in an environment with sufficiently restricted volume (and similarly with high temperatures) and high magnetic field, the masses of these chiral partners experience simultaneously the tendency to be nearer each other due to the boundaries as well as farther because of the magnetic background, and the net result will depend on the balance of these competing effects.
 We have remarked the neutral pion presents a feeble dependence on these variables when compared to the $\sigma$ meson.
-Concerning the pion decay constant, it behaves analogously to the constituent quark mass in the chiral limit, manifesting the thermodynamic properties of the chiral condensate.
+In the PBC scenario, the combination of the descrease of $L$ and increasing of $\omega$ engender higher values for the scalar meson $\sigma$ mass and the pseudo-critical temperature; contrarily, the neutral pion mass diminishes.
+Concerning the pion decay constant, $f_{\pi}$ acquires higher values with the growth of the field strength, due to the magnetic catalysis, manifesting its concurrence with the APBC finite size and temperature effects.
+Conversely, the case of PBC makes $f_{\pi}$ reach higher values with both increasing of $1/L$ and $\omega$.

 We should notice that the dependence of the findings obtained above on the regularization procedure, parametrization choice, and finite-size prescription can not be underrated.
-Obviously, a different set of parameters considered as input will alter the magnitudes of the constituent quark mass, meson properties and ranges of $(T,L,\mu, \omega)$ which engender changes on their behavior.
+Obviously, a different set of parameters considered as input will alter the magnitudes of the constituent quark mass, meson properties and ranges of $(T,L, \omega)$ which engender changes on their behavior.
 Thus, the comparison with existing literature must be done carefully, keeping in mind the techniques employed.

 Finally, we mention that the findings outlined above can provide insights on the finite-volume and magnetic effects that are relevant in the scenario of quark matter produced in experiments as heavy-ion collisions or in lattice simulations.
 Subsequent studies are essential to explore the efficacy of the proposed framework and estimate the range of size of the system at which the bulk is a reasonable approximation.
-Likewise, the inverse magnetic catalysis will deserve our attention in future work.
+Likewise, the inverse magnetic catalysis will deserve our attention in a future work.

 \acknowledgments

 This work was partially supported by the following grants (L.M.A.): the Brazilian CNPq (contracts 309950/2020-1 and 400546/2016-7) and FAPESB (contract INT0007/2016).